OSInside/kiwi/README.md

 ## Contributing

-The core appliance builder is developed in python and follows the test driven development rules.
-The XML, schema and stylesheets are taken from the old version of kiwi.
-Also the entire boot code written in bash is taken from the old kiwi codebase.
+The core appliance builder is developed in Python and follows the test driven development rules.
+The XML, schema, and stylesheets are taken from the old version of KIWI.
+Also the entire boot code (written in bash) is taken from the old KIWI codebase.

-The python project uses python-virtualenv to setup a development environment for the desired python version.
-The following procedure describes how to create such an environment for python 2.7
+The Python project uses `virtualenv` to setup a development environment for the desired Python version.
+The following procedure describes how to create such an environment for Python 2.7.
+Although it's targetted for openSUSE, it's very similar for other distributions with minor corrections:

 ```
 $ sudo zypper in python-virtualenv